 It's difficult to get HR analysts and consultants to specify which people analytics technologies work best for recruiting, largely because the market is just emerging.
 But one consultant, Steve Boese, said he's heard several companies praise Infor's Talent Science portal for applying predictive analytics to make sense of behavioral and performance data and boost recruiting.

-Boese, who also serves as the co-chair of the HR Technology Conference, said Pymetrics's gamification of hiring -- a quiz of candidates and employees to match them with jobs -- is also making headway with companies.
+Boese, who also serves as the co-chair of the HR Technology Conference, said Pymetrics's gamification of the hiring process -- a quiz of candidates and employees to match them with jobs -- is also making headway with companies.
 Similarly, some companies have credited Plum's prehiring assessment tool with helping them review prospects.

 For the moment, people analytics technology seems to work best filing jobs that can be easily defined, Boese said.
 Retailers and call centers particularly find the technology useful because they fill positions with clear-cut duties that can easily define what constitutes a successful employee.